Jiemas/nine-sols-modding/README.md

 - Every attack sequence now ends with a "sneak attack" that may be an accelerated sword attack, laser altar, black hole, or crimson attack
 - Modified Ji's sprite to a darker color theme, inspired by [Ji Fanart by MOMONIAW](https://x.com/othername_/status/1989268097065517482?t=JuFWv_3NP4yR8Ky-SXweEQ&s=19)
 - Changed crimson attack color to golden

+## BepinEx Configuration Manager
+- Allows you to modify different parts of the mod
+- All modifications require a retry to fully take effect

+### General Options
+- Disables/Enables changes to HP, attack sequence, speed, and sprite color

+### Speed Options
+- Must have enabled speed changes
+- Modify the base speed at which Ji's attacks occur

+### HP Options
+- Must have enabled HP changes
+- Modify Ji's health at phase 1
+- Modify the ratio used to calculate Ji's phase 2 HP (Phase 1 HP * ratio)

+### Color Options
+- Must have enabled color changes
+- Modify keyboard shortcut to reload material and shaders used to modify colors
+- Modify the colors based on RGB value

 ## Phase 1
 - Changed boss title from Ji to Enlightened Ji